 The researchers commented that they focused on evaluating the impact of Fitbit devices for a number of reasons.
 One of the most notable reasons was that prior research about the impact of interventions including wearables was inconclusive.
 They theorized that this lack of impact might be due to the fact that all wearables and their accompanying experiences are not created equal.
 Pooling them as a category brings the overall results down to the least common denominator.
 Given that theory, they needed to focus their analysis.
 They chose Fitbit devices because “they are among the most accurate commercially available wearables” and because “this brand is by far the most frequently included in interventional studies found in MEDLINE and ClinicalTrials.gov.”.

 In the end, the hypothesis of the researchers proved true.
 Fitbit devices can boost the impact of health and wellness interventions.
 The same is not true when you group all wearables together because their experiences are quite different.
-The value that Fitbit users get from Fitbit is not just from the device tracking their activity, sleep, heart rate, etc. It stems from the entire experience in the Fitbit app, which includes goal setting, behavior change support, learning experiences, and, potentially most importantly, social support (friends/community/games).
+The value that Fitbit users get from Fitbit is not just from the device tracking their activity, sleep, heart rate, etc. It stems from the entire experience in the Fitbit app, which includes goal setting, behavior change support, and learning experiences.
 And this is just the tip of the iceberg.
 Fitbit is investing in new capabilities, including Fitbit Premium and Fitbit Premium + Health Coaching, to maximize the success of users in improving health behaviors across the pillars of activity, nutrition, sleep, and stress management as well as to help manage chronic conditions such as diabetes and hypertension.